CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 bash make_bigwigs_1_30_24.sh </path/to/chrNameLength.txt> </path/to/wiggle/files/>
 ```

-examples:
+Examples:
 ```
 bash make_bigwigs_1_30_24.sh genomeDir/chrNameLength.txt ./wiggle_outputs/
 bash make_bigwigs_1_30_24.sh genomeDir/chrNameLength.txt ./
 ```
-the last one is if you did not relocate your wiggles into a subdirectory.
+The last example would be used if you did not relocate your wiggles into a subdirectory.